 Grapefruit is another cousin in the family of citrus that you can think of.
-Like oranges, grapefruit is rich in vitamin A and C. It is also proven to improve your blood pressure.
+Like oranges, this food with “G” as the first letter in its name is rich in vitamin A and C. It is also proven to improve your blood pressure.

 With very little differences in taste, you can use 1 spoon of grapefruit zest for your recipe in exchange of one 1 spoon of orange zest.

 Lemon’s brother from another mother, the zest of lime is also an excellent substitution for that of oranges.
 However, lime and lemon have several differences, including their zest.
 So, you should be careful before choosing either of them to replace orange zest.